 His publications have also been cited by courts outside Australia including by the Supreme Court of the United Kingdom, the United States Bankruptcy Court, the Court of Appeal of New Zealand, the High Court of New Zealand, the Court of Appeal of the High Court of Hong Kong, the Court of Appeal of the Supreme Court of Singapore, the High Court of the Supreme Court of Singapore, the High Court of Malaysia and the Scottish Court of Session (the supreme civil court in Scotland).

-Ian is a respected commentator in the media on corporate governance and corporate law.
+Professor Ramsay is a respected commentator in the media on corporate governance, corporate law and financial regulation.
 He is regularly interviewed in the financial press and has been interviewed for international newspapers including the New York Times.
 His research has been reported in international newspapers including the Financial Times and the Wall Street Journal.
-Ian has been interviewed on major TV programs such as the 7.30 Report and Lateline, as well as radio programs including the Law Report and various current affairs programs.
+Professor Ramsay has been interviewed on major TV programs such as the 7.30 Report, 4 Corners and Lateline, as well as radio programs including the Law Report and various current affairs programs.

 Many of Ian's publications are available on the Social Science Research Network (SSRN).